Ti (Tianyou) Xu

 DPhil Student, Physics Group

-Ti is a New Jersey native, who received his B.A. in Physics from New York University, studying there between 2008-2013.
+Tianyou (or Ti for short) is a New Jersey native, who received his bachelors in physics from New York University, Honors Program studying there between 2008-2013.
 His work focuses on the biophysical modelling of neural microstructure with the aim of developing new methods for the diagnosis of brain disease characterized by loss of myelin or demyelination.
 Techniques employed span from theoretical physics, statistics, computation, and neuroscience.
 Ti studies under the supervision of Dr. Karla Miller (Professor of Biomedical Engineering) and Dr. Sean Foxley (Postdoctoral MRI Physicist).

-More generally he is interested in MRI technology development and healthcare innovation through imaging.
-Ti's hobbies include cycling, track and field, and all things culinary.
+More generally he is interested in digital health, healthcare innovations and entrepreneurship.
+Ti's hobbies include cycling, middle distance track, and all things culinary.

 The effect of realistic geometries on the susceptibility-weighted MR signal in white matter.